OpenRefine/OpenRefine/docs/docs/manual/installing.md

 <TabItem value="win">

-1. On Windows 10, click the Windows start menu button, type “env,” and look at the search results.
-Click “Edit the system environment variables.”
-(If you are using an earlier version of Windows, use the “Search” or “Search programs and files” box in the start menu.)
+1. On Windows 10, click the Start Menu button, type `env`, and look at the search results.
+Click <span class="buttonLabels">Edit the system environment variables</span>.
+(If you are using an earlier version of Windows, use the “Search” or “Search programs and files” box in the Start Menu.)

 ![A screenshot of the search results for 'env'.](/img/env.png "A screenshot of the search results for 'env'.")

-2. Click “Environment Variables…” at the bottom of the “Advanced” window that appears.
+2. Click <span class="buttonLabels">Environment Variables…</span> at the bottom of the <span class="tabLabels">Advanced</span> window.
-3. In the “Environment Variables” dialog that appears, click “New…” and create a variable with the key `JAVA_HOME`.
+3. In the <span class="tabLabels">Environment Variables</span> window that appears, click <span class="buttonLabels">New…</span> and create a variable with the key `JAVA_HOME`.
 You can set the variable for only your user account, as in the screenshot below, or set it as a system variable - it will work either way.

 ![A screenshot of 'Environment Variables'.](/img/javahome.png "A screenshot of 'Environment Variables'.")

 4. Set the `Value` to the folder where you installed JDK, in the format `D:\Programs\OpenJDK`.
-You can locate this folder with the “Browse directory...” button.
+You can locate this folder with the <span class="buttonLabels">Browse directory...</span> button.

 </TabItem>